The Iceman Ducketh: Plot

 Further on, Bugs has come across a sign warning him that he is in avalanche territory just as Daffy comes running up.
 Bugs manages to inform him of where they are and instructs him to follow on tiptoe.
 Daffy obliges and, after a few seconds, asks Bugs if it is okay to talk yet.
 Bugs pretends not to hear, prompting Daffy to ask again in his loudest whisper.
 When Bugs again pretends not to hear, Daffy gets mad enough to simply shout his question, causing snow to fall all over him.
 Bugs informs him that it still is not safe then and Daffy sarcastically thanks him.

 Back at his hole, Bugs goes down for a rest just as Daffy comes up with dynamite.
 As Daffy trails out the wire, Bugs moves the hole so he secretly places the dynamite next to Daffy, just as Daffy prepares a detonator ("I love doing this, especially because I DESPISE him!").
 After the dynamite explodes on Daffy, Daffy states "I think I'm going to cry."

 Bugs manages to take refuge in a tree, forcing Daffy to put firewood around the stump in an attempt to smoke him out, but the fire melts the snow on the tree, causing it to fall on Daffy and freeze him in an ice statue.
 Bugs takes this event to make his getaway, but Daffy manages to free himself and get blasted by his own gun while trying to free it from the ice statue ("Say, whose side are you on, fella?").
 Using skis, Daffy pursues Bugs to the lake, firing his gun as he goes.
 Bugs creates an "invisible shield" by throwing out a bucket of water, which freezes into a shield, which Daffy crashes into.
 This gag spoofs Colgate commercials of the early 1960s ("I saw a guy do this in a toothpaste ad once").

 Up a hill, Daffy drops a pebble that rolls into a giant snowball, in the hopes it will engulf Bugs.
 The snowball misses Bugs by a few inches, but engulfs three hibernating bears in the cave Bugs had earlier trapped Daffy in, and falls out the other end of the cave.
-After a brief boulder catapult gag, similar to those from the Wile E. Coyote and Road Runner cartoons, the snowball lands on Daffy, who runs up a tree just as the angry bears threaten to massacre him.
+After a brief boulder catapult gag, similar to those from the Wile E. Coyote and Road Runner cartoons, the snowball lands on Daffy, who runs up a tree just as the angry bears threaten to maul him.

 Later that night, Bugs decides to turn in for winter hibernation and bids Daffy and the bears goodnight.
 Daffy, now looking blue from the cold and worse for wear from an unseen fight with the bears (that might have taken place during the blackout between this scene and the snowball gag), simply curses over the mess he has gotten himself into while still clinging to the treetop.